-These minimal restrictions, favourable ownership rights, along with signs of economic recovery may well look attractive to foreign investors.
+These minimal restrictions, favorable ownership rights, along with signs of economic recovery may well look attractive to foreign business investors.

 However when looking closer at the market, Lithuania does not demonstrate classic characteristics of a maturing market and is likely not suited to all.

 Buying property in Lithuania